twitter/gatekeeper-service/README.md

    - "https://www.googleapis.com/auth/drive"
    ```
    Once complete, place your google_api_service_account_keyfile.json file in the config/ folder.

+4. Create an OrgUnit in your GApps space, where you will be sending your offboarded users to.
+This is good practice, and allows for easy move of an offboarded user back to the org, if necessary.
+You can find instructions on how to add an OU [here](https://support.google.com/a/answer/182537?hl=en).

-3. Create a copy of the file config.example.yml to config.yml and modify the file to reflect your settings and API keys.
+5. Create a copy of the file config.example.yml to config.yml and modify the file to reflect your settings and API keys.
 Consult the [Configuration](#configuration) section below for a short description of their usage.
 Note: It is advisable to create separate configs for your test, and production environments.
    ```